The DTrace Dynamic Tracing Framework

 the Solaris Dynamic Tracing Framework.

-Trees based on upstream Linux 4.14 and 4.15 stable are also available.
+Trees based on recent branches of upstream Linux are also available.

 There is a degree of tying between the userspace tools and the kernel: in recent kernels this is signified via the version of the dtrace-kernel-headers capability found in the specfile, which is then used by the userspace specfile to require a compatible kernel at build time. libdtrace-ctf is easier: you can just use the tip of the latest release branch and everything should work.

 RPMs for Oracle Linux are available from here:

 The license for DTrace has changed over time.
 Versions before 0.6.1 include a CDDL kernel module and a proprietary userspace component; versions 0.6.1 and above have a GPL kernel component and a UPL userspace component.